rishiselvakumaran98/CS_Insiders/README.md

 - ExpressJS --> Javscript Web framework used for setting up the app and overall MVC layout for the website

+- MongoDB Atlas --> A NoSQL database used in the application for storing objects and models of blogs, creating user models and also comments for each of the blogs.

 - Mongoose --> A Database server tool used for modeling blog, comment, user schemas and performing CRUD operations on MongoDb such on creating, reading(getting), updating and deleting blogs, comments, and likes on blogs.

 - PassportJS --> User login authentication module used for authentication user, and securing user's profile with encrypted hash key.

+- Nodemailer --> Used for sending email to user for resting their password in website

 - Tiny Docs --> Text Box editor module used in blog creation and editing.